SDL_GPU Concepts: Data Transfer and Cycling

 );

-Naturally, you will want to put data into your transfer buffers.
-You do this via a map call.
+To put data into your transfer buffers, you will have to do a map call.
 Mapping returns a CPU-accessible pointer to the transfer buffer data.

 void *transferDataPtr = SDL_MapGPUTransferBuffer(